- I’m obsessed with product management, studying human behavior, and building really cool stuff. I also nerd out over powerpoint animations.

-My background is in Computer Software and Embedded Systems with a focus on firmware, RTL, and application-level design.
+- My background is in Software Engineering and Embedded Systems.
 I’ve worked cross-functionally in the aviation, aerospace, medical devices, autonomous vehicle, and most recently, AI hardware space.
-I’ve managed teams of engineers from a variety of disciplines to build user-centric products.
-And I’m absolutely crazy about PowerPoint.

-I grew up in a small New York City apartment and moved upstate to the frigid land of Cornell University where I obtained my Bachelors and Masters in Electrical and Computer Engineering.
-While not pulling all-nighters in electronics labs, I tried my hand at a number of leadership endeavors: running for student government, creating maker-spaces, coordinating engineers and researchers to build medical devices for the third world, and coaching students in public speaking.
-I now work out of the Bay Area for a startup called Cerebras Systems.
+I grew up in a small New York City apartment and moved upstate to the frigid land of Cornell University for school.
+At Cornell, I obtained my Bachelors and Masters in Electrical and Computer Engineering.
+While not pulling all-nighters in electronics labs, I tried my hand at a number of leadership endeavors: running for student government, creating maker-spaces, coordinating engineers and researchers to build medical devices for the third-world, and coaching students in public speaking.
+During this time, I became deeply involved in my school’s startup community.

 My purpose is to build lasting organizations and valuable products.
 However, while not pursuing this goal, I enjoy a fair number of outdoor activities, writing, photography, and practicing public speaking.
 In 2019, I helped found an autodidact community out of a house in Downtown Mountain View where I now live.
 I also work for a startup called Cerebras Systems building an AI supercomputer.